2b3pro/Roam-Graph-API/README.md

 # Roam Research API Utilities

-This package provides utilities for interacting with the Roam Research API.
+This package provides utilities for interacting with the Roam Research graphs via Backends API.

 ## Setup